swinzy/one-click-bios/README.md

 2. Hold <kbd>Shift</kbd> and select "Power Off / Log Out"
 3. Select "Restart into Firmware Settings"
 4. Done!
 The computer will now restart straight into your BIOS/UEFI settings automatically

+## Note: The code is currently very buggy.
+Do not try it unless you know what you are doing!